Follow these steps to help you find the right property to meet your needs.

 Representing yourself means handling all tasks involved in buying a property, including:

-- finding a property,
+- finding a property

-- negotiating the purchase price and contract terms and
+- negotiating the purchase price

 Property finder